f5devcentral/f5-automation-config-converter/docs/userguide/getting_started.rst

 * Information regarding the `Privacy Notice <https://www.f5.com/company/policies/privacy-notice>`_ for the F5, NGINX, Shape Security, and Volterra brands.

 * Analytics pseudonymization process.
 When data is pseudonymized, the information that can point to the identity of a subject is replaced by “pseudonyms” or identifiers.
 This prevents the data from specifically pinpointing the user.
-ACC creates a dotfile named **.f5-acc** on the filesystem, or working directory, used to run ACC via the docker container.
+BIG-IP ACC creates a dotfile named **.f5-acc** on the filesystem, or working directory, used to run BIG-IP ACC via the docker container.

 ..
 NOTE::	Passphrases/passwords CAN be extracted as a cryptogram and not cleartext, although *the output generated by the converter will only work on the same BIG-IP instance that created the configuration input.*